Maybe Accepting Guests

 Couchsurfing restores my faith in humanity.
 I have met so many wonderful and caring people through couchsurfing in the past.
 They introduced me to their culture, their food, and their way of life after welcoming me with open arms and with no judgement.
 Meeting local couchsurfers and travelers while in an unknown part of the world makes the journey even more memorable.

-P. S.: Couchsurfing is an app/website for travelers and locals to meet and share cultural experiences, so please refrain from using it for other purposes.
+P. S.: Couchsurfing is an app/website for travelers and locals to meet and share cultural experiences.
 In case, one needs a refresher on the policy statement that governs the use of couchsurfing app and website, have a look at the following link. https://about.couchsurfing.com/about/policies/

 I like photography.
 I like to take photos of the ordinary as well as the extraordinary.
 I like to see patterns within chaos (that's what I do for research).
 Check out some of the photography (I do on a daily basis) on my Instagram @kasun.fernando